thienhuonqq/Road-Accident-in-VIC/README.md

 ### Data Integration:
 Relevant datasets were merged to create a consolidated dataset for in-depth analysis.
 ### Exploratory Data Analysis (EDA):
-I explored the data to identify time-based patterns, geographical distribution, and condition specifics.
+I explored the data to identify time-based patterns, geographical distribution, and condition specifics using Tableau to create interactive Dashboard.

 ## Key Findings
 ### Demographic Analysis: